Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Experimental Protocol and Results

-We have conducted experiments on a total of 17 subjects.
-All of the subjects are cyclists who cycle at least 3 times a week, and are used to high intensity workout sessions.
-Each subject was scheduled for 14 hour-long visits to our laboratory.
-Because of the complexities of such scheduling, only 6 of them were able to finish all of the tests.
+We conducted experiments on 17 human subjects.
+All subjects were cyclists who cycle at least 3 times a week, and were used to high intensity workout sessions.
+Each subject was scheduled for 14 one-hour-long visits to our laboratory.
+There was at least 24 hours of resting before each test for the subject to recover to a fully fresh state.
+Also, the subjects were asked not to consume any caffeine 24 hours prior to each test.
+The subjects were instructed to remain hydrated during all of the experiments.
+Because of the complexities of scheduling multiple visits, only 6 of these subjects were able to finish all of the tests.
 The test protocol was approved by Clemson University's Institutional Review Board (IRB) under protocol numbers IRB2016-169 and IRB2017-222.
 In order to be compliant with IRB policies we label our subjects by a number.
 The subjects who successfully finished all the experiments were Subs 6, 9, 11, 12, 14, 16.